vectordotdev/vector/website/guides/integrate/sinks/blackhole.md

 <ol className="list--checks list--flush">
   <li>
-    Collect your ["logs", "metrics"] from one or more sources
+    Collect your logs and metrics from one or more sources
   </li>
   <li>
     Test log throughput.